Γ-Linolenic acid

-gamma-Linolenic acid or GLA (γ-linolenic acid) (INN: gamolenic acid) is a fatty acid found primarily in seed oils.
+γ-Linolenic acid or GLA (INN: gamolenic acid) is an n−6, or omega-6, fatty acid found primarily in seed oils.
 When acting on GLA, arachidonate 5-lipoxygenase produces no leukotrienes and the conversion by the enzyme of arachidonic acid to leukotrienes is inhibited.

 Chemistry

 GLA is categorized as an n−6 (also called ω−6 or omega-6) fatty acid, meaning that the first double bond on the methyl end (designated with n or ω) is the sixth bond.
 In physiological literature, GLA is designated as 18:3 (n−6).
 GLA is a carboxylic acid with an 18-carbon chain and three cis double bonds.
-It is an isomer of α-linolenic acid, which is a polyunsaturated n−3 (omega-3) fatty acid, found in rapeseed canola oil, soybeans, walnuts, flax seed (linseed oil), perilla, chia, and hemp seed.
+It is a regioisomer of α-linolenic acid, which is a polyunsaturated n−3 (omega-3) fatty acid, found in rapeseed canola oil, soybeans, walnuts, flax seed (linseed oil), perilla, chia, and hemp seed.

 History

 GLA was first isolated from the seed oil of evening primrose.
 This herbal plant was grown by Native Americans to treat swelling in the body.

 In the 17th century, it was introduced to Europe and became a popular folk remedy, earning the name king's cure-all.

 In 1919, Heiduschka and Lüft extracted the oil from evening primrose seeds and described an unusual linolenic acid, which they name γ-.

 Later, the exact chemical structure was characterized by Riley.

 Although there are α- and γ- forms of linolenic acid, there is no β- form.
 One was once identified, but it turned out to be an artifact of the original analytical process.